xsolla/pay-station-sdk/README.md

    * Get the final payment status: Success or Error.
    * Calling this method breaks the previous connection.
    * Use the invoiceId argument after a return from the payment system.
-   * @throws UndefinedFormError if you did not pass invoiceId and the initialized form does not exists
+   * @throws UndefinedFormError if you did not pass invoiceId and the initialized form does not exist.
-   * @throws BreakConnectionError if the method is called again */ getStatus(invoiceId?: number): Promise<Status>;
+   * @throws BreakConnectionError if the method is called again.
+   */
+  getStatus(invoiceId?: number): Promise<Status>;